salvir1/COVID-19-early-warning-system/README.md

 Reporting on pure screening test data may help to address both of the major shortcomings with the common COVID metrics in use today.
 Many, if not most, of the positive tests in the asympomatic subsample may come from people who are not yet symptomatic.
 As such, the positives may come earlier in the infection cycle for this group, thus potentially leading to an earlier signal.
 The other big benefit is that the data would be more statistically robust.
 The positive test rate among screening tests would fairly accurately represent the active undiagnosed COVID infection prevalence in the larger population (with some error introduced because the samples wouldn't be truly random).

 Medical professionals assign codes to medical records when ordering tests that indicate the reason for the test.
 Codes have been created specifically for COVID testing.
 While the codes do not specifically state if a patient is symptomatic or asymptomatic, it may be possible to assign status based upon the coding.
 If true, then separating out the databases could be straightforward.
-If that's possible, here are examples of charts for the states above that could be produced with this data.
+If that's possible, here are examples of state-level charts that could be produced with this data.
 The *prevalence of undiagnosed COVID* data points were simulated by generating a binomial random variable from the *estimated undiagnosed infection* trendlines.
-Since the *estimated undiagnosed infection* trendline stops a few days before the end of the time series, a linear regression was performed to complete the trendlines.
-The simulations use 4000 daily samples which is less than the number of asymptomatic tests that a state like Washington
+Since the *estimated undiagnosed infection* trendline stops a few days before the end of the time series, a [linear regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) was performed to complete the trendlines.
+The simulations use 4000 daily samples which is less than the number of asymptomatic tests that a state like Washington typically performs in a day.

 <img src="img/COVID-surveillance-of-prevalence.png" width = '1000'></img>

-In two of the above charts it appears that the daily *undiagnosed infection prevalence* datapoints cross red horizontal line well before the state governments first issued public notices of upticks.
+In the above charts it appears that the daily *undiagnosed infection prevalence* datapoints start to rise well before the state governments first issued public notices of upticks.
 In other words, the simulated data could conceivably have indicated the emerging outbreak sooner than the current metrics.

 Another important benefit is that the data won't suffer the same stationarity and homoscedasticity issues since data is not being mixed haphazardly from two very different populations.
 The data may be better-behaved and better-suited to common statistical process control tools like CUSUM sequential analysis.
 The charts below contain the same simulated data as the previous charts.
 Control lines have been added indicating if and when the means of the *prevalence of undiagnosed COVID* statistic cross the 2 standard deviation thresholds.
 The signals are clear and provide a much more statistically sound warning.